Different management styles: which one works best?

 Every workplace has management.
+An every workplace has different management styles.
 Even a sole trader has to manage themselves, their time, and output.
 There are different styles of management and different kinds of people in managerial positions, but certain styles of management don’t always work.

 What are the different styles of management?
+Is there one bets style of management?
 What kind of manager are you?
 Which style would best suit whichever work situation you and your team may find yourself in?

 This article will look at the different styles of management, the pros and cons of each, and how you can work out what works best for you.

 Leadership vs. management